My Peranakan & Hokkien Connection

 Peranakan, a term meaning ‘locally born’ in Malay, has come to refer to the descendants of traders who married local women in Southeast Asia as early as the 14th century.
 Chinese Peranakan refers to those who trace part of their lineage back to Chinese merchants who came on the monsoon winds way back.

-Choosing the best and getting rid of the rest!
-A distinctive culture incorporating Chinese, Malay, Indian and European influences is a hallmark of Peranakan material culture.
-Many Peranakan individuals made their fortunes by being 'middle men' - their multilingual ability enabled them to work with Europeans and newcomers.
+Some describe Chinese Peranakan culture as the result of ‘choosing the best and getting rid of the rest’!
+A distinctive culture incorporating Chinese, Malay, Indian and European influences is a hallmark of Chinese Peranakan material culture.
+Many Chinese Peranakan made their fortunes by being 'middle men' during colonial times in Malacca and Penang, and later on in Singapore.
+Their multilingual ability enabled them to work between Europeans and newcomers from China, otherwise known as ‘sinkeh’.

 My father is a Hokkien-Peranakan, who grew up speaking Baba Malay with his Peranakan mother, Tan Im Neo.
 On my Chinese side, I can trace back as far as my great-great Grandfather Lim Hong Eok.
 He was born 15/04/1855 in China and died 2/09/1934 in Singapore.
 I recently met him at Bukit Brown cemetery!
 I think he was pleased to have a visitor.